LibraryOfCongress/api.congress.gov/python/README.md

 # go to town!
 ```

+## Examples

-## Command line interface ➧ `cdg_cli`
+### Command line interface ➧ `cdg_cli`

 `cdg_cli` is an example of:

-- Using the CDGClient class
+- Using the CDGClient class.
-- Making simple queries at the command-line
+- Making simple queries at the command-line.
 - How to use the "keyring" functionality of your OS.
 - Using the JSON format, data is returned as native data structures.

 First, you'll need to enter your API Auth key at the prompt.

-That is, wait for the prompt, do *not* put on the command-line proper:
+That is, wait for the prompt, do *not* put it on the command-line proper:

 ```sh
 ⏵ cdg_cli --prompt-key # Enter, do *not* pass API Auth key here ✗